 1. Give Yourself a Talking-to Before Each Call

-So, use this sales technique and psych yourself up as its time for some tough love.
-Tell yourself you just need to do what it takes to make that conversion happen.
+So, use this sales technique and psych yourself as it’s time for some tough love.
+Tell yourself you need to do what it takes to make that conversion happen.

 2. Practice Multiple Closing Lines That Work

 Here are some lines that are easy, natural-sounding, and clear on the objective –

 - “How would you like to take this forward?”

 - “Shall I draw up an order form/expression of interest/proof of concept for you?”